-Should you keep microwave leakage testing on your maintenance agenda? – There’s no reason not to…
+Microwave leakage testing, is it required in the workplace and should you keep microwave leakage testing on your maintenance agenda?

 As with all equipment used in the workplace, the employer has a duty to inspect and maintain to ensure the safety of all.